ParaCoToUl/noarr-structures/docs/Signature.md

 ## Working with signatures

+Before using a signature directly, consider using one of the [structure traits](other/StructureTraits.md) utilities, which may be easier, shorter, and more readable.

+That being said, direct usage of signatures is also possible and supported.
 As mentioned above, the intended usage is C++ template specialization:

 ```cpp
 // The primary template may be left undefined, since all legal signatures are handled by the three specializations.